danog/MadelineProtoDocs/docs/API_docs/methods/messages.setDefaultReaction.md

-Change default emoji reaction to use in the quick reaction menu: the value is synced across devices and can be fetched using [help.getAppConfig, `reactions_default` field](https://core.telegram.org/api/config#client-configuration).
+Change default emoji reaction to use in the quick reaction menu: the value is synced across devices and can be fetched using [help.getConfig, `reactions_default` field](../methods/help.getConfig.html).

 ### Parameters: